Saturday Recap: 2026 ISC Canada East Qualifier

 Waterdown Hammer 4, Ohsweken Redmen 0 (8:30 AM)

 Waterdown Hammer set an early tone for their day, blanking the Ohsweken Redmen 4-0 in morning action.
-The Hammer offense capitalized on opportunities to build a steady lead, plating two runs in the bottom of the fourth and adding another pair in the fifth frame.
+The Hammer offense capitalized on opportunities late in the game, plating two runs in the bottom of the fifth and adding another pair in the sixth frame.
 Meanwhile, the Hammer defense remained unbreakable, limiting the Redmen to just one hit over the course of the seven-inning contest to secure the shutout.
 Third baseman Luke Zettle fueled the offensive execution, finishing 2-for-4 with a run scored.

 Walton Brewers 5, Highgate Rock 1 (8:30 AM)